DaisyBrumit/beta_diversity_testing/README.md

 **3_coreBetaValues_Q2.sh**

 Generate diversity metrics using a qiime's core diversity function.
-- input: `insertionTree.qza` `filtered_table.qza` `meta.txt`
+- inputs: `insertionTree.qza` `filtered_table.qza` `meta.txt`
 - parameter: associated sampling depth.
 Read more about selecting the appropriate value [here](https://docs.qiime2.org/2018.6/tutorials/moving-pictures/#moving-pics-diversity) and use `freqTable.qzv` as a guide for your own data.
-- output: `core-metrics-results` a whole directory of output values and visuals for all metrics included in this suite.
+- outpust: `core-metrics-results` a whole directory of output values and visuals for all metrics included in this suite.
 Each output will include files for bray curtis, jaccard, and weighted/unweighted unifrac distances.
    - `<metric>_distance_matrix.qza` corresponds to table output `<metric>_distance_matrix.tsv`

 To run: `sbatch scripts/3_importTree_filterFreq_Q2.sh <target directory> <sampling depth>`

+**4_gemelliBetaValues_Q2.sh**

+Generate diversty metrics using gemelli's phylogenetically aware approach, as well as phylogenetically naive equivalents.
+For repeated-measures design, use `ctf` options, otherwise, use `rpca` options.

+For RPCA
+- inputs: `filtered_table.qza` `insertionTree.qza`
+- outputs: **EDIT THIS WHEN YOU HAVE A CLEAN OUTPUT TO TEXT**

+To run: `sbatch scripts/4_gemelliBetaValues_Q2.sh <target directory> rpca`

+For CTF
+- inputs: `filtered_table.qza` `insertionTree.qza`, `meta.txt`
+- outputs:
+  - **EDIT THIS WHEN YOU HAVE A CLEAN OUTPUT TO TEXT**

+To run: `sbatch scripts/4_gemelliBetaValues_Q2.sh <target directory> ctf <repeat id> <state of interest>` where repeat id is the column name in metadata the represents repeated sample ids, and state of interest represents some metadata column that contains categorical information of interest.
+These addtional parameters are not of supreme importance as we will conduct pcoa ourselves downstream for *every* feature of interest, but they are required arguments in the gemell plugin for qiime.

 **6_beta_visuals.R**